-Contaminant Unit RUL Range Detected Highest Detected Level Typical Source Aluminum ppm 0.05 ND - 0.01 0.01 Erosion of natural deposits Manganese 1 ppm 0.05 ND - 0.03 0.03 Erosion of natural deposits Sodium 2 ppm 50 43 - 64 64 Erosion of natural deposits
+Contaminant Unit RUL Range Detected Highest Detected Level Typical Source Aluminum ppm 0.05 ND - 0.02 0.02 Erosion of natural deposits Chloride ppm 250 61 - 82 82 Erosion of natural deposits Manganese 1 ppm 0.05 ND - 0.08 0.08 Erosion of natural deposits Sodium 2 ppm 50 28 - 50 50 Erosion of natural deposits

-- 1 The recommended upper limit for Manganese is based on staining of the laundry.
-Manganese is an essential nutrient, and toxicity is not expected from levels which would be encountered in drinking water. - 2 For healthy individuals, the Sodium intake from water is not important, because a much greater intake of Sodium takes place from salt in the diet.
-However, Sodium levels above the recommended upper limit may be a concern to individuals on a Sodium-restricted diet.
+1 The recommended upper limit for Manganese is based on staining of the laundry.
+Manganese is an essential nutrient, and toxicity is not expected from levels which would be encountered in drinking water.